contains the active ingredient mirtazapine

+You are advised not to drink any alcohol while taking Axit.
 Combining Axit and alcohol can make you more sleepy and less alert.
 Your doctor may suggest you avoid alcohol while being treated with this medicine.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Axit.
-Like all other medicines, Axit may have unwanted side effects in some people.
+Axit helps most people with depression, but it may have unwanted side effects in a few people.
+All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.